RedHatGov/serverless-workshop-dashboard/workshop/content/lab2.2_ml_prediction.md

 After the container image is ready, we need to prepare the external configuration for the service.
 This includes:

-1. Credentials to access OCS
+1. Credentials to access ODF
 2. Storage bucket and endpoint (where the model is hosted) and file name (the name of the model file itself)

 The secret `serverless-workshop-ml` already exists for #1.
 For #2, we'll set these directly as environment variables when you deploy the service.